xcart/xcart-docs/_pages/devs_en/webinars_and_video_tutorials/tweaking_css_styles_remove_space_at_the_bottom_of_the_page_with_the_custom_css_feature_tutorial_by_mike_white.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2017-11-25 22:57 +0400'
+title: >-
-title: 'Tweaking CSS Styles: remove space at the bottom of the page with the &quot;Custom CSS&quot; feature: Tutorial by Mike White'
+  Tweaking CSS Styles: remove space at the bottom of the page with the &quot;Custom CSS&quot; feature: Tutorial by Mike White
 identifier: ref_tkTO9wsK
-updated_at: 2014-05-01 00:00
-layout: article_with_sidebar
-lang: en
 categories:
   - Webinars and video tutorials
+published: true
+order: 100
 ---

 ## Introduction